yakir12/autotracker-deluxe/README.md

 and press enter.
 You should only need to do this the first time you download the software.

 ---

+#### Extenally managed environment error
+When installing the requirements, pip can throw up an error saying that the environment is externally managed and nothing will be installed.
+In this case you should use a virtual environment (see below).

 #### (Optional) Using a virtual environment
 You may want to use a [virtual environment](https://docs.python.org/3/library/venv.html) for sequestration or testing.
 This creates a sandboxed python environment where modifications will not interact with your main python installation.